ansys/pyturbowizard/doc/ConfigFile.md

     - ```"post_01"```: Standard postprocessing.
 This is the default.

 - ```parametricstudy```:
-  - Specify the parametric study function
+  - Specify the parametric study function.
   - Available functions:
     - ```"study_01"```: Standard parametric study.
 This is the default.